etherealsunshine/Boltz2_IpSAE/README.md

   - streams a compact summary CSV and prints per-binder ipSAE numbers,
   - produces the same global ipSAE heatmaps and `ipsae_summary_all_binders.csv` as the legacy flow.
+  - `modal_run.py` - a script to run your jobs on Modal. (currently only tested with YAML input)

 The examples under `example_yaml/` provide a complete Nipah G use case including known binders.